Erik Prince: Private security for the United Arab Emirates

+Meeting with the Russian Federation

+In 2011, Prince was invited to Moscow by the Russian Federation.
+The Russian Federation requested that Prince build "a Blackwater capability" in Russia.
+Prince trained and drank with Alpha Group, the special forces unit of the Federal Security Service (FSB).

 Private equity investor in Africa

 Prince leads a private equity firm called Frontier Resource Group, and until April 13, 2021, he was also chairman of Frontier Services Group Ltd, a Bermuda-incorporated logistics and transport company listed on the Hong Kong Stock Exchange.
 Frontier Services Group is backed by China's state-owned CITIC Group and Hong Kong-based investor Johnson Chun Shun Ko, with the Chinese government listed as the largest investor.
 Prince's ventures advise and support Chinese investment in oil and gas in Africa.

 In May 2014, it was reported that Prince's plan to build a diesel refinery in South Sudan, in which $10 million had already been invested, was suspended.
 The halted refinery project was reported to be supported personally by the country's president, Salva Kiir Mayardit.
 Frontier Services Group was reported to be paid $23.3 million by South Sudan's Ministry of Petroleum to transport supplies and perform maintenance on oil production facilities.
-Prince sold to the government of South Sudan for $43 million dollars three Mi-24 attack helicopters and two L-39 jets together with the services of Hungarian mercenary pilots to operate the aircraft.
+To the government of South Sudan, Prince sold three Mi-24 attack helicopters, two L-39 jets, and the services of Hungarian mercenary pilots to operate the aircraft, all for the sum of $43 million.
 One of the Hungarian pilots attracted some infamy by using his Facebook page to boast about his daily killings.

 As part of Prince's Africa-focused investment strategy, Frontier Services Group purchased stakes in two Kenyan aviation companies, Kijipwa Aviation and Phoenix Aviation, to provide logistics services for the country's oil and gas industry.
 In October 2014, the Kenya Civil Aviation Authority denied Kijipwa Aviation an aviation license renewal.

 Prince also purchased a 25% stake in Austrian aviation company Airborne Technologies.
 In 2014, Prince commissioned the company to modify Thrush 510G crop-dusters with surveillance equipment, machine guns, armor, and other weapons, including custom pylons that could mount either NATO or Russian ballistics.
 One of the modified crop-dusters was delivered to Salva Kiir Mayardit's forces in South Sudan shortly before a contract with Frontier Services Group was cancelled.
 Frontier Services Group owns two of the modified Thrush 510Gs, but since executives learned the craft had been weaponized by Prince, the company has declined to sell or use the aircraft to avoid violating U.S. export controls.